matthiasxc/dynamodb-net-core-sample/README.md

 var context = new DynamoDBContext(client);
 ```

-# Create an Objecta and Save It
+# Create an Object and Save It
 ```csharp
 // Create our audio state object
 AlexaAudioState currentState = new AlexaAudioState